aparnaparashar/aparnaparashar/README.md

 ## Hello!!!!👋

-## I am Aparna, a pre-final year student at IGDTUW.
+I am Aparna, a pre-final year student at IGDTUW.

 This space serves as a curated showcase of my technical journey where I explore modular design, edge case analysis, and data-driven problem solving.
 From building spam detection systems and cancer classification models to designing solar-powered IoT solutions and AI pipelines for biodiversity, I approach each project with clarity, precision, and a commitment to ethical impact.
 Here you'll find clean documentation, structured workflows, and a touch of storytelling woven into the code.
 Whether you're here to collaborate, explore, or just peek into my process.
-I'm glad you stopped by.
+I'm glad you stopped by😊.

 <!--
 **aparnaparashar/aparnaparashar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.